Bernadette

 Our wonderful ambassadors offer valuable insights into their experiences of bipolar disorder.

-Clinical experts and ambassadors offer their insights into bipolar disorder, its impact, supports and public/media perceptions.
+Clinical experts offer their insights into bipolar disorder, its impact, and supports.

 Bipolar disorder: Diagnosis and recovery